Following Jesus is not a formula, although sometimes I wish it was.

 Now, don’t misunderstand me.
 This is not a hippy-dippy kind of faith, a making-it-up-as we-go-along faith where we create God in our own image.
-No, this is a faith based on truth, deep ancient truth that is revealed to us in God’s Word and through His Son.
+No, this is a faith that is based on truth, deep and ancient truth that is revealed to us in God’s Word and through His Son.
 It is a faith that values everything God values and honours everything He has said and done.

 This is a principled, strong, courageous faith.

 Because people and problems are complicated.
 There are practical issues and deeply spiritual ones.
 God has unique solutions for personal situations and His creativity is endless when it comes to leading and guiding us and answering our prayers.
 He has different callings, blessings and challenges for individuals all well as churches, ministries and families.
 So, don’t waste time comparing or copying.

 Following Jesus isn’t a march.
 It’s a dance.